Sport in Israel: Handball

-Israel's national handball team participated in the 2002 European Men's Handball Championship in Sweden.
+Israel's men's national handball team participated in the 2002 European Men's Handball Championship in Sweden.
 Local power Hapoel Rishon Lezion qualified for the quarterfinals of the EHF Champions League in 2000.

 Ice hockey

 Ice hockey started in Israel in 1986 when the first rink opened in Kiryat Motzkin.
 Israel has a following of over 1,000 ice hockey players.
 Israel took part in the 2007 Ice Hockey Division II World Championships.